-indirect cost rate with a Federal agency, the requirements for determining the relevant cognizant agency and developing and submitting indirect (F&A) cost rate proposals and cost allocation plans are contained in Appendices III - VII to 2 C.F.R.
-Part 200 as follows:

-- Appendix III to 2 C.F.R.
-Part 200 Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Institutions of Higher Education (IHEs); - o Appendix IV to 2 C.F.R.
+- If indirect costs are permitted and the non-Federal entity wishes to include indirect costs in its budget, but the non-Federal entity has not previously established an indirect cost rate with a Federal agency, the requirements for determining the relevant cognizant agency and developing and submitting indirect (F&A) cost rate proposals and cost allocation plans are contained in Appendices III VII to 2 C.F.R.
+Part 200 as follows: - Appendix III to 2 C.F.R.
+Part 200 Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Institutions of Higher Education (IHEs); - Appendix IV to 2 C.F.R.
 Part 200 Indirect (F&A) Costs Identification and Assignment, and Rate Determination for Nonprofit Organizations; - Appendix V to 2 C.F.R.
-Part 200 State/Local Governmentwide Central Service Cost Allocation Plans; - o Appendix VI to 2 C.F.R.
-Part 200 Public Assistance Cost Allocation Plans; and - o Appendix VII to 2 C.F.R.
+Part 200 State/Local Governmentwide Central Service Cost Allocation Plans; - Appendix VI to 2 C.F.R.
+Part 200 Public Assistance Cost Allocation Plans; and - Appendix VII to 2 C.F.R.
 Part 200 States and Local Government and Indian Tribe Indirect Cost Proposals.